Chia-Network/chia-dev-guides/guides/crash-course/cats-offers-nfts.md

 Token issuance is controlled by a CAT's TAIL (Token Asset and Issuance Limitations).
 The TAIL is a Chialisp program describing the rules for creation and destruction of a CAT.

-For example, the TAIL may limit the creation to **one-time minting**.
-Any tokens created using this specific TAIL program will only be minted once during creation.
+For example, the TAIL may limit the creation to **single-issuance**.
+Any tokens created using this specific TAIL program will only be issued once during creation.
 When spent, any new coins created will share the same TAIL.

 ## CAT Creation Tool and Setup